glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 : MySQL does not fully support standard SQL.

 Licensing and proprietary features
-: - Dual-licensed
-: - (1) free, open-source edition licenced under GPLv2
-: - (2) commercial editions released under proprietary licenses
-: - some features and plugins are only available for the proprietary editions
+: MySQL is dual-licensed with (1) free, open-source edition licenced under GPLv2 and (2) commercial editions released under proprietary licenses.
+Some features and plugins are only available for the proprietary editions.

 Slowed development
 : Oracle’s acquisition of Sun resulted in slowed development process and led to lack of agile responses to problems.